hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And often runs through thorns and briars,
 >
-> T' expose impostors, rogues, fools, and liars.
+> It expose impostors, rogues, fools, and liars.

 That an author is not the best judge of his own performance, is generally admitted: whether the digressions into which the Author of the Danciad has been led are justifiable or not, and with what portion of ability he has executed the task assigned to him, he presumes not to determine; but, whatever opinion his readers may form on that subject, he at least hopes to be acquitted of unworthy motives.
 In yielding to the request of his subscribers, he has been influenced only by the wish of guarding the public against impositions, and of rescuing the honourable part of the profession from sharing in the odium that ought not to be indiscriminately attached.
 With such patrons and encouragers of his work, it may be doubted, whether he can say, like others, "he was prompted to the undertaking by the advice of his friends , for the old adage says, "two of a trade", &c.

 He also hopes the unpoetical diction, as well as the want of smoothness in some of the lines, will be excused, the subject being rather argumentative than poetical, and the work abounding with technical terms and expressions, and it being requisite to quote, as closely as possibly, not only the modes of expression in particular advertisements, bills, and cards, but even clauses of the act of parliament relative to dancing.

-> The critics, he hopes, will remember 'twas writ
+> The critics, he hopes, will remember it was writ
 >
 > By a dancer, and they are not famed for their wit.
 >
 > Of the truth of this axiom to all he appeals,
 >
-> Per their merit, 'tis said, mostly lies in their heels
+> Per their merit, it is said, mostly lies in their heels
 >
 > And by one who has neither much leisure nor pelf,
 >